RAF Balderton: Royal Air Force (RAF) use

-1943 saw the laying of the concrete runways and in August of that year 1668 HCU was formed at RAF Balderton and stayed until moving to RAF Syerston to become No. 5 Lancaster Finishing School.
+1943 saw the laying of the concrete runways, and in August of that year, 1668 HCU was formed at RAF Balderton and stayed until moving to RAF Syerston to become No. 5 Lancaster Finishing School.

 United States Army Air Forces (USAAF) Use

 The airfield was officially taken over by Ninth Air Force on New Year's Day 1944.
-Balderton was used as a reception center for the 437th and the 439th troop carrier groups arriving from the United States that were subsequently located at other UK airfields.
+Balderton was used as a reception centre for the 437th and the 439th troop carrier groups arriving from the United States that were subsequently located at other UK airfields.
 Balderton was known as USAAF Station AAF-482 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "BD".
-Its World War II radio callsign was 'Cheapride'.
+Its World War II radio callsign was "Cheapride".

 Operation Market-Garden

 Balderton was retained by IX Troop Carrier Command throughout the summer of 1944, and it was about to be released to the Royal Air Force when, in September, it was required as an advance base for Operation "Market".

 Ground units moved in during the first week and the air echelon of the 439th TCG, which had been in the process of moving to France, returned to Balderton to airlift the ground forces into the Netherlands.